Html code here! Replace this with any non empty text and that's it.

 It covers horses at rest solely on a grass and hay diet and horses in light work who are receiving hard rations but not in sufficient amounts to ensure adequate vitamin and mineral levels.

-Hard working horses need good muscle tone and development to work athletically and stay sound and well.
+Hard-working horses need good muscle tone and development to work athletically and stay sound and well.

 Performance supplements add in amino-acids to the horse’s diet to aid correct muscle development, supporting the rider’s training and schooling and competition prowess.

-They can also help muscle repair after strenuous activity and encourage growth in immature horses.
+But they can also help muscle repair after strenuous activity and encourage growth in immature horses.
 Horses coming back into work after a period of rest of rehabilitation will also benefit.

-Horses are hugely good at hiding pain, but ultimately this might manifest as being resistant, such as refusing jumps or seemingly just downright naughty – bucking or rearing.
+Unfortunately, horses cannot tell us where it hurts.
+Some horses can become very subdued with pain or infection.
+Horses are hugely good at hiding things, but others will be resistant such as refusing jumps or seemingly just downright naughty – bucking or rearing.

-Change of regimen – exercise; medical treatment; diet; yard; ownership:
+2. Change of regimen – exercise; medical treatment; diet; yard; ownership: